uptycslabs/terraform-google-gcp-integration/README.md

 ## Requirements
 ### 1. User & IAM
-* Following privileges are required inorder to provision the resources
+* You need to have the following privileges to apply the configuration
-  * To manage multiple projects & folders User/Principal need to provision below roles in organization label.
-    * projectCreator
-    * Folder Admin
+    * Organization Administrator
     * IAM Workload Identity Pool Admin

 ### 2. Terraform